 Through our evaluations, the degree of a dual diagnosis can be found, resulting in suitable treatment options.

-If you believe you’re living with a dual diagnosis or you’re concerned that either your drug and alcohol addiction or mental illness will advance into a dual diagnosis, contact our team today.
+If you believe you’re living with a dual diagnosis or you’re concerned that either your drug and alcohol addiction or mental illness will advance into a dual diagnosis, contact our team today and begin your drug rehabilitation.

 We can help you understand the effect each condition can have on one another.